 When you want to celebrate fall without that nasty pumpkin pie spice everyone likes to throw around this time of year, we suggest you try this recipe.
-The combination of sage and brown butter is classic (we could eat it with a spoon), but we also slipped mortadella into the ravioli filling.
+The combination of sage and brown butter is classic (we could eat it with a spoon), but we also slipped Mortadella into the ravioli filling.
 Yes, we know, pretty brilliant.
-It would even put a smile on Charlie Brown’s face.
+Our pumpkin ravioli with sage brown butter would even put a smile on Charlie Brown’s face.

 Put the flour in a mound on a clean work surface and make a well in the middle, large enough to hold the eggs.
 Break the eggs into the well and beat them lightly with a fork.
 Use the fork to draw the flour into the egg mixture slowly, moving in a circle around the inside rim of the well.
 Use your other hand to support the flour wall and keep the eggs from running out onto the surface.
 When enough flour has been mixed into the eggs so they are no longer runny, put down the fork and use your hands to gather everything into one mass.
 Knead gently until a soft dough is formed, adding just enough flour (if necessary) to hold it together.
 Lightly flour the dough and set it aside.